 The YFCC100M is the largest publicly and freely useable multimedia collection, containing the metadata of around 99.2 million photos and 0.8 million videos from Flickr, all of which were shared under one of the various Creative Commons licenses.

 Getting the YFCC100M: The dataset can be requested at Yahoo Webscope.
 You will need to create a Yahoo account if you do not have one already, and once logged in you will find it straightforward to submit the request for the YFCC100M.
 Webscope will ask you to tell them what your plans are with the dataset, which helps them justify the existence of their academic outreach program and allows them to keep offering datasets in the future.
 Unlike other datasets available at Webscope, the YFCC100M does not require you to be a student or faculty at an accredited university, so you will be automatically approved.
-An email with access instructions should be sent to you within the hour, but it is known these occasionally are marked as spam so if you receive nothing please email them directly.
+An email with access instructions should be sent to you within the hour, but it is known that these occasionally are marked as spam, so if you don’t receive anything, please email them directly.

 Accessing the YFCC100M: The dataset is hosted by Amazon in an S3 data bucket.
 The size of the dataset is around 15GB and is stored as a single Bzip2-compressed file named

 yfcc100m_dataset.bz2.
 At the moment you will need to have an AWS account to download the file from the bucket, although Webscope is working to find a solution so you can get the dataset without needing one.
 In particular, a credit card is required to create an AWS account (even though it will never be charged when you just download data from a bucket), and in many countries it is not common to have such a card.

 Using the YFCC100M: Once you have downloaded the dataset, you can directly read its contents using command line tools such as